ter-ry/trackazon/README.md

-# 🛒 Amazon Analyzer — ASIN Lookup Tool
+# 🛒 Trackazon — ASIN Lookup Tool

-This is Part 1 of the **Amazon Analyzer Project**, a full-stack web tool that scrapes and analyzes live product data from Amazon using ASINs.
+This is Part 1 of the **Trackazon**, a full-stack web tool that scrapes and analyzes live product data from Amazon using ASINs.

 > 🔍 Lookup any Amazon ASIN to retrieve detailed product info in real-time — directly from the source.